Skip to contents

 na_fraction_allowed

-Numeric value between 0 and 1 specifying the fraction of observables in the window of size k that are allowed to be NA or zero, i.e. without cases, in onset calculations.
+Numeric value between 0 and 1 specifying the fraction of observations in the window of size k that are allowed to be NA or zero, i.e. without cases, in onset calculations.

 season_start, season_end